Sophia Dodson1

 Last Edited=17 Feb 2011

-He was educated at Rugby School, Rugby, Warwickshire, England.2 He succeeded to the title of 4th Baronet Coghill, of Coghill, co.
-York [G.B., 1778] on 20 June 1850.1 He gained the rank of officer in the service of the 59th Regiment.2 He held the office of High Sheriff of County Dublin in 1859.2 He held the office of Deputy Lieutenant (D.L.) of County Dublin.2 He held the office of Justice of the Peace (J.P.) for County Dublin.2
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.2 He succeeded as the 4th Baronet Coghill, of Coghill, co.
+York [G.B., 1778] on 20 June 1850.1 He gained the rank of officer in the 59th Regiment.2 He held the office of High Sheriff of County Dublin in 1859.2 He held the office of Deputy Lieutenant (D.L.) of County Dublin.2 He held the office of Justice of the Peace (J.P.) for County Dublin.2

 Children of Sir John Joscelyn Coghill, 4th Bt. and Hon.
 Katherine Frances Plunket